Female Voice is Taking Over!

 Interestingly though, there is an exception to this strong trend.
 If we look at business-to-business presentations, only 38% were recorded by female talents.

-Research indicates that people consider female voices trustworthy and helpful.
-But although we have made a lot of progress in getting females heard, could there still potentially be a global view that a female voice is deemed more nurturing or secretarial, whilst a male voice is considered more business-like and authoritative?
+Research indicates that people consider womanly voices trustworthy and helpful.
+But although we have made a lot of progress in getting women heard, could there still potentially be a global view that a feminine voice is deemed more nurturing or secretarial, whilst a male voice is considered more business-like and authoritative?

 Theories about the female voice